 Step Three: Cook the ribs.
 Once the grill reaches 225°F, place the ribs in the pellet grill.
 Cook at 225°F unwrapped for 3 hours.
 Then place the ribs on a piece of foil along with a tablespoon of apple side vinegar(or bourbon) and wrap the ribs ensuring the liquid doesn't pour out.
 I used foil but you can use butcher paper as well.
 Place them back on the grill for 2 hours.
 After that, remove the foil and place them back on the grill for 1 more hour.

 Step Four: Once the ribs have cooked at 225°F for 6 hours, remove them from the grill, re-cover and rest for at least 20 minutes.
 As you slowly open the foil, the aromatic smoky steam will envelop your senses and you will immediately feel incredibly hungry.
-For a nice presentation, go ahead and slice the ribs into sections and serve with your favorite BBQ sauce.
+For a nice presentation, go ahead and slice the ribs into sections and serve with your favorite sauce, like our sriracha BBQ sauce.
 I recommend offering quests something sweet and something spicy to make sure you have something for everyone.
 Whether you are using spare ribs or baby backs, these smoked pork ribs will fall right off the bone.
 Enjoy!

 Tips for Cooking Spareribs